Our goal is to provide you with the most up to date, comprehensive and accurate medical information related to CLOVES Syndrome.

 Denise Adams, MD

-One of the Cincinnati Children's vascular team’s main priorities has been establishing standards of care for patients with these diagnoses so they can follow outcome measures.
+Dr. Denise Adams recently moved to Boston Children's Hospital.
 Of key interest to Dr. Adams, as an oncologist, is the improvement in care of patients with kaposiform hemangioendotheliomas (KHE).
 The team of experts has established a clinical registry for these patients to gain insight into the clinical characteristics of KHE patients and the long term outcomes of these patients.
 They also have a phase II FDA funded trial for complicated vascular anomalies and KHE patients are included in this trial.
 These tumors are rare but have a very high mortality and morbidity rate.
 It is important that the group learn more about the clinical characteristics, phenotype, biomarkers which can lead to further investigations and clinical trials.